2 What is a scientific journal for?

 - Lastly, they archive these findings so that in future people can build on the work.

 There are so many scientists in the world publishing so many papers that it’s not possible for all scientists to read everything.
-Today annual growth in scientific papers is 5.1%, equivalent to a doubling time of 13.8 years (Bornmann, Mutz & Haunschild, 2020).
-Contrast this with the early days when there were only two journals and they published all of the studies that were being undertaken at the time.
+Today annual growth in scientific papers is 5.1%, equivalent to a doubling time of 13.8 years (Bornmann, Mutz & Haunschild, 2021).
+Contrast this with the early days (back in 1665) when there were only two journals and they represented the only published material at the time.
 Over time there has developed a natural hierarchical system of what scientists will read.
 This is reflected in citations, and the simplest measure of journals is something called the Impact Factor.

 The system of editors and peer reviewers determining whether or not a manuscript possesses sufficient merit to be published is still regarded as the gold standard in science (Mayden, 2012).
 As you will discover, it is often a very high bar to achieve.
 Of course both editors and peer reviewers are human and so the system is not perfect.
 We’ll talk more about peer review in another chapter.